dylangleason/weather-report/README.md

   render the main view via a Rails `Base` Controller, rather than defining a web API using the `API` Controller and writing a separate client app (e.g. using React).
-- I encapsulated domain models and business logic in the as services classes in the `lib` directory in order to limit coupling with Rails infrastructure.
+- I encapsulated domain models and business logic as a service class in the `lib` directory, in order to limit coupling with Rails infrastructure.
 By doing so, we can reuse domain logic in the context of a web API more easily in the future, and it also makes our domain services easier to test.